 Alcohol Allowed: One bottle of wine/champagne per adult.
 Additional bottles are allowed but charged a $15 fee.
 Source

 Along with Carnival, Royal Caribbean is among the most popular cruise lines in North America.

-The mega-line does allow passengers to bring up to two bottles (750 ml) of wine or champagne per cabin.
+The mega-line does allow passengers to bring one bottle (750 ml) of wine or champagne per adult.
 There is no corkage fee on the wine if you drink it in your stateroom.
-Otherwise, Royal Caribbean says a corkage fee applies, but doesn’t specify an amount.

 Other alcohol like beer and liquor are not allowed to be brought with you on embarkation day.

-Alcohol Allowed: Two bottles of wine or champagne per stateroom.
+Alcohol Allowed: One bottle of wine or champagne per adult.
 Source

 Virgin Voyages Alcohol Policy

 Virgin Voyages is known for being an adults-only cruise line that started sailing in 2021.
 The cruise line has a different way of doing many things, but when it comes to alcohol, the policy is the same as most other major carriers.